mbwong/mbwong.github.com/_posts/2011-11-27-google-is-about-mining-user-data.md

 ---
 # Google+

 According to [this fascinating article on ReadWriteWeb](http://www.readwriteweb.com/archives/google_was_never_a_facebook_competitor.php), the purpose of Google+ is not to replace Facebook.
 Instead it is to gather social data to more effectively understand users and better mine their advertising value.
 The end results?
-The "most targeted advertising platform in history"
+The "most targeted advertising platform in history":

 > Contrary to popular belief, Google+ was never created to directly compete for people's time on the internet.
 A simple, ad free system, Google+ was launched to compete for users' personal data.
 Becoming the primary platform for social networking would simply be a bonus.
 >